Digital storytelling: Introduction

 "Digital stories" are "short vignettes that combine storytelling with still pictures, video clips, music, and text using a variety of video software".

 Digital stories often present in compelling and emotionally engaging formats, and can be interactive.
 The media used may include the digital equivalent of film techniques, stills, audio only, or any of the other forms of non-physical media (material that exists only as electronic files as opposed to actual paintings or photographs on paper, sounds stored on tape or disc, movies stored on film) which individuals can use to tell a story or present an idea.

 The term "digital storytelling" is sometimes also used more broadly to cover a range of digital narratives (web-based stories, interactive stories, hypertexts, and narrative computer games); It is sometimes used to refer to film-making in general, and as of late, it has been used to describe advertising and promotion efforts by commercial and non-profit enterprises.

-One can define digital storytelling as the process by which diverse peoples share their life stories and creative imaginings with others.
+Digital storytelling is enable people to share personal experiences and creative narratives with digital media.
 This newer form of storytelling emerged with the advent of accessible media production techniques, hardware and software, including but not limited to digital cameras, digital voice recorders, iMovie, Microsoft Photos, Final Cut Express and WeVideo.
 These new technologies allow individuals to share their stories over the Internet on YouTube, Vimeo, compact discs, podcasts, and other electronic distribution systems.

-One can think of digital storytelling as the modern extension of the ancient art of storytelling, now interwoven with digitized still and moving images and sound.
-Thanks to new media and digital technologies, individuals can approach storytelling from unique perspectives.
+Digital storytelling has been described as an extension of traditional storytelling which incorporates digitized still images, moving images and sounds.
+Digital technologies are also enable narratives to be presented from different perspectives.
 Many people use elaborate non-traditional story forms, such as non-linear and interactive narratives.

 Simply put, digital stories are multimedia presentations that combine a variety of communicative elements within a narrative structure.
 Media may include any combination of the following: text, images, video, audio, social media elements (like tweets), or interactive elements (like maps).

 Digital stories may be used as an expressive medium within the classroom to integrate subject matter with extant knowledge and skills from across the curriculum.
 Students can work individually or collaboratively to produce their own digital stories.
 These stories can be published on the internet, if desired.